 On the one hand, international business plays a key role for increasing employment and achieving economic prosperity and growth, on the other hand, questions related to increased globalisation, such as migration stream issues and segregation are still largely unresolved.
 The research track Re-framing globalization mainly focuses on the business world, exploring the challenges that organisations have to face in their contemporary international operations.

 The research track Re-framing globalization mainly focuses on the cross-border nature of social phenomena, with a particular emphasis on multinational companies with operations in different countries and small-medium sized companies active on international arenas, and the challenges they meet.
 Globalization and increased connectivity of human activity around the world is also a defining characteristic of modern world.
-Today, it is becoming more obvious than ever that no country is an island and that changes in one part of the world has (un)paralleled effects in other part(s).
+Today, it is becoming more obvious than ever that no country is an island and that changes in one part of the world might have (un)paralleled effects in other part(s).

 Having strong expertise rooted in the markets as networks theory, research produced in the track closely follows and accurately captures contemporary trends.
 For instance, a modern view of multinational companies in which subsidiaries are not subjected to the headquarter, but rather can assume a central role in the company, leads to new implications for how success can be achieved.
 Customers who no longer are passive receivers of what is being offered –be it products, services or ideas –need to be understood by looking at what drives their attitudes, perceptions and behavior in order to succeed.